murshidazher/express-swagger-api/README.md

 - We need to create a multi-line comment with `@swagger`.
 - In `components` section we define the schema which could be re-used with the `ref` keyword.
-- We define `tags` to group our requests.
+- We define `tags` to group our requests, without them appearing in the `default` group.

 ## License